100% FREE CONSULTATIONcall us303-694-4653

 What Could Head-On Collision Damages Cover?

 People who survive head-on collisions often face a long road to recovery.
 Some may never regain full mobility.
-Others may not be able to return to work or live independently.
-The physical, emotional, and financial costs can be staggering.
+Others may not ever be able to return to work or live independently.
+The physical, emotional, and financial costs of these accidents can be staggering.

-Your damages are unique, based on your case’s specific details.
-However, your compensation may include current and future accident-related expenses, as well as various forms of pain and suffering.
-If you are filing a wrongful death claim, additional damages may apply.
+Your damages are unique, based on your case's specific details.
+Your compensation may include current and future accident-related expenses, as well as various forms of pain and suffering.
+If you are filing a wrongful death claim under Colorado Revised Statutes § 13-21-202, additional damages may apply.

-Qualifying to receive compensation does not mean that actually obtaining it will be easy.
-It takes skill, experience, focused legal knowledge, and determination to win.
+Deserving compensation does not mean that actually getting it will be easy.
+It takes experience and determination to win.
 We have recovered over $100 million in settlements and verdicts, and we look forward to adding your damages to that total.

-Consult Our Trusted Denver, CO Car Accident Lawyers
+Consult Our Experienced Denver, CO Car Accident Lawyers

 Share this post: